Professor Andrew Smith

 S3 7RA

-I was promoted to Professor of Nineteenth Century English Literature at the University of Sheffield in 2017, having worked at the University since 2012.
+I am Professor of Nineteenth-Century English Literature.
 My research interests are in Gothic literature, literature and science, nineteenth century literature, and critical theory.
 The Gothic of the eighteenth and nineteenth centuries was the topic of both my MA thesis and PhD at the University of Southampton.

 I have published widely on the Gothic and have given conference papers on related topics in the UK and in the USA, Canada, Spain, France, Belgium, Sweden, Germany and the Netherlands.
 I was elected Joint President of the International Gothic Association in 2009 and re-elected in 2011.